-For Third Straight Year, M&W Named Insurance Law Litigation Department of the Yearmore
+For Fourth Straight Year, M&W Named Insurance Law Litigation Department of the Yearmore

-Edison, N.J. – November 30, 2016 – The New Jersey Law Journal has once again named Methfessel & Werbel New Jersey’s top insurance law firm of the year.
-The award follows the firm’s receipt of the same award in 2015 and 2016.more
+Edison, N.J. – August 29th, 2017 – The New Jersey Law Journal has named Methfessel & Werbel New Jersey’s top insurance law firm of the year, making the firm a four time winner.more

-The first three-time winner of this prestigious award is recognized for its excellence and impact in the fields of first party, third party and subrogation work.
+Recipients of this prestigious award are recognized for their excellence and impact in the fields of first party, third party and subrogation work.
+Methfessel & Werbel is the first four-time winner.

 for the latest article.